 Sin leads to more sin “…iniquity unto iniquity” (Romans 6:19).

 The more we yield to sin, the stronger it becomes.
 When we habitually ignore the warnings of the indwelling Holy Spirit, we grieve and eventually quench His influence (Ephesians 4:30, 1Thessalonians 5:19), thereby making it easier and easier to sin.

 Conversely, each time we resist sin’s temptation, we weaken its power and influence.
 We find this principle illustrated in (Matthew 4:1-11) when the devil tempted the Lord Jesus to sin.
 Notice that in each instance Jesus resisted the enticement to sin by quoting Scripture, the tempter had no choice but to flee.
 Also, consider (James 4:7).

 How does God view our sins?

 God sees our sins under the blood of His Son.
-Our sin (past, present, and future) was judged by God at Calvary.
-Romans 6:23 states “For the wages of sin is death…” Jesus died the death due for our sins; He died in our place for our sin as our substitute (2 Corinthians 5:21, 1Peter 2:24 & 3:18 “For by one offering he hath perfected forever them that are sanctified” (Hebrews 10:14).
-When a believer sins, it is not his salvation that is affected but his fellowship with the Lord (Isaiah 59:2, Psalm 66:18).
+God judged our sin (past, present, and future) at Calvary.
+Romans 6:23 states, “For the wages of sin is death…” Jesus died the death due for our sins; He died in our place for our sin as our substitute (2 Corinthians 5:21, 1Peter 2:24 & 3:18 “For by one offering he hath perfected forever them that are sanctified” (Hebrews 10:14).
+When a believer sins, it is not his salvation affected but his fellowship with the Lord (Isaiah 59:2, Psalm 66:18).

 Dealing with and Overcoming Sin.

-One of the greatest temptations that believers face is the temptation to blame something or someone else for their sin.
+One of the greatest temptations that believers face is blaming something or someone else for their sin.